skwp/dotfiles/README.md

  * ,ru - Rails Unittest - synonym for :AV from rails.vim, opens up the corresponding test/spec to the file you're looking for, in a vertical split
  * \ss to run specs, \ll to run a given spec on a line - using my vim-ruby-conque plugin (https://github.com/skwp/vim-ruby-conque)
  * Cmd-Shift-R to use vim-rspec to run a spec file.
-Soon to support running individual contexts.
+Cmd-Shift-L to run from a line (individual it block)

  **Surround.vim customizations**